a20351766/udo.1.4.0/docs/source/developapps/application.md

 * [How to process a transaction response](#process-response)

-To help your understanding, we'll make reference to the commercial paper sample application provided with Hyperledger Fabric.
+To help your understanding, we'll make reference to the commercial paper sample application provided with Hyperledger UDO.
 You can [download it](../install.html) and [run it locally](../tutorial/commercial_paper.html).
 It is written in JavaScript, but the logic is quite language independent, so you'll be easily able to see what's going on!
 (The sample will become available for